top

 According to Healy and Forte, these are the questions to ask an agent candidate:

-Furthermore, try to select an agent who has great communication skills and is responsive when you have questions or concerns – not just when you’re house-hunting but all the way through the closing process.
+Furthermore, try to select an agent who has great communication skills and is responsive when you have questions or concerns — not just when you’re house-hunting, but all the way through the closing process.

-There’s no perfect way to find a home.
-But enlisting the right expert from the get-go is a good place to start.
-Which begs the question: Should you choose a real estate agent or a mortgage lender first?
+There’s no perfect way to find a home, but enlisting the right expert from the get-go is a good place to start, which begs the question: Should you choose a real estate agent or a mortgage lender first?

-Many borrowers start by talking to a lender first to get preapproved and find out how much they can borrow.
+Many borrowers start by talking to a lender first to get pre-approved and find out how much they can borrow.
 Your lender can also look up your VA Certificate of Eligibility.
 This document verifies whether you have full entitlement and can qualify for the VA loan’s zero down payment option.

-Most real estate agents won’t start showing you properties until you are preapproved or prequalified with a lender, Kraft said.
-So talking to a lender is a practical first step.
+"Most real estate agents won’t start showing you properties until you are preapproved or prequalified with a lender," Kraft said.

 Plus, a lender can also refer you to real estate agents.
 This can make the search easier for you, especially if they know of agents with experience working with VA borrowers.